SWEEP-Inc/GVCF/README.md

 ### Setup

 * Push the base image to your **yourDockerHubId**, once pushed, update the repository location in all your task Docker compose files
-* s3://**yourS3bucket** needs to be changed to a S3 bucket that can be used as a scratch area
+* In the shell scripts, a S3 bucket is used as a handoff between the tasks.
+So, whereever s3://**yourS3bucket** appears in te shell script, that needs to be changed to a S3 bucket you have read-write access to.
 * Base docker compose file has placeholders for AWS credentials that needs to be replaced, namely <yourAWSAccessKey> & <yourAWSSecretAccessKey>

 ### Open Issues

-* SWEEP on AWS/Azure limits to 64 individuals.
+* SWEEP on AWS/Azure limits to 62 individuals.
 * Sex chromosomes are excluded in the original runs.

 ### Benchmarking